ryand56/weatherscan-rewritten/README.md

 ## License
 Copyright (C) 2022 Ryan Omasta - ryand@emeraldsys.xyz
 All rights reserved.
 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` or https://license.ryand.ca for more information.